 Judicial ethics prohibit judges from speaking directly with parties about their cases.

 Jurors must be randomly selected and summoned to be able to serve on a jury.
 You cannot volunteer for service.
-In Douglas County, jurors are randomly selected from a combined list of registered voters and drivers license holders.
+In Douglas County, jurors are randomly selected from a list of people with Douglas County addresses provided by the Kansas DMV.

 If you are charged with a misdemeanor traffic offense, you must appear in court.
 Seat belt violations do not require a court appearance, even though they are often marked as misdemeanors on the tickets.
 If you were charged with no proof of insurance, but you had insurance at the time of the stop, you should contact the DA's office at 785-832-5321 in advance of your court date to provide them with your insurance information.
 They will then let you know if you need to appear in court or not.